KevinITS-site/KevinITS-site.github.io/another-page.md

 <img width="380" alt="Pic 4 11" src="https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172398909/dd66a20c-3620-4c94-a779-52364443b06c"> <br>
 <b>LLAMA</b>
 <img width="372" alt="Pic 4 12" src="https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172398909/4ff422bc-9e42-456c-91f5-7fbbbe89e867"> <br>
 According to ChatGPT, Mistral and Llama the painting technique was a relevant information to add, therefore we wanted to link the “pittura a tempera” property value to the painting.
 We ran the following QUERY to search the property value “pittura a tempera”.
-See the results at this link. <br>
+See the results at <a href= "https://dati.cultura.gov.it/sparql?default-graph-uri=&query=PREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0APREFIX+arco%3A+%3Chttps%3A%2F%2Fw3id.org%2Farco%2Fontology%2Farco%2F%3E%0D%0A%0D%0ASELECT+DISTINCT+%3Fclothing+%3Flabel+%0D%0AWHERE+%7B+%0D%0A%3Fclothing+rdfs%3Alabel+%3Flabel+%0D%0AFILTER%28%3Flabel+%3D+%22paillettes%22%29%0D%0A%7D%0D%0ALIMIT+20%0D%0A&format=text%2Fhtml&timeout=0&signal_void=on">this</a> link. <br>